 On March 10, a gunman on a motorbike shot and killed a paratrooper in Toulouse.
 Last Thursday, a gunman on a motorbike opened fire on three uniformed paratroopers at a bank machine in Montauban, about 50 kilometers (30 miles) from Toulouse, killing two and critically wounding the other.

-One man who lives near the school had just spoken with the rabbi.
+One man who lives near the school said he had just spoken with the rabbi before he was killed.

 "I said "Bonjour" to him like normal," said the 29-year-old, asking to be identified only by his first name, Baroukh.
 "Then he went out into the school entrance.
 I heard the shots and I turned around and saw him on the ground.
 He looked dead.
 But I didn't have much time to see who did it because I panicked and started running away."